unbeGames/unbegames.github.io/_posts/en/2020/2020-09-29-update-v0-9-0-make-it-easy.md

 ## Assembly Shop

 Yes it’s finally here.
 You can build your rockets, using symmetry now!
-Since rocket parts can be attached to each other only using attachment points, symmetry in “How do you like it, Elon Musk?” works a bit differently than in other games.
+Since rocket parts can be attached to each other only using attachment points, symmetry in “Rocket Science” works a bit differently than in other games.

 First of all, there is a new symmetry control panel where you can change symmetry count in different ways.